Jack Pumpkinhead

-Jack Pumpkinhead is a fictional character from the Land of Oz and appears in several of the classic children's series of Oz books by American author L. Frank Baum.
+Jack Pumpkinhead is a fictional character from the Land of Oz who appears in several of the classic children's series of Oz books by American author L. Frank Baum.
+Jack first appeared as a main character in the second Oz book by Baum, The Marvelous Land of Oz (1904), and returned often in subsequent books.
+He got the starring role in Ruth Plumly Thompson's 1929 book Jack Pumpkinhead of Oz.

-The Classic Oz Books
+The classic Oz books

-Jack first appeared as a main character in the second Oz book by Baum, The Marvelous Land of Oz (1904).
 Jack's incredibly tall and skinny figure is made from tree limbs and jointed with wooden pegs.
-He has a large carved jack-o'-lantern for a head which is where he gets his name (unlike most jack-o'-lanterns, the pumpkin seeds and other pumpkin guts were not removed so it substitutes for his brain).
+He has a large carved jack-o'-lantern for a head, which is where he gets his name (unlike most jack-o'-lanterns, the pumpkin seeds and other pumpkin guts were not removed so it substitutes for his brain).

 Jack was made by a little boy named Tip to scare his guardian, an old witch named Mombi.
 From Mombi's chest he took some old clothes for Jack; purple trousers, a red shirt, a pink vest with white polka dots, and stockings, to which he added a pair of his shoes.
 When Mombi saw Jack, she almost smashed him to pieces.
 Instead, she decided to test her new Powder of Life on him.
 The powder worked and Jack came to life.

-Jack is not known for his intelligence which seems to depend on the quality and number of the seeds in his pumpkin-head at that time.
-However he manages to come up with random bits of wisdom and common sense often.
+Jack is not known for his intelligence, which seems to depend on the quality and number of the seeds in his pumpkin-head at that time.
+However, he manages to come up with random bits of wisdom and common sense often.
 For example, after bringing Jack to life, Mombi has the following exchange with him:

-Even Mombi was not without a curious interest in the man her magic had brought to life; for, after staring at him intently, she presently asked: